Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### LastPass

-Please do not just sign up on LastPass.com for a free account.
-You need to invited to the FT Enterprise LastPass account.
-Ask `itservicedesk@ft.com` to enable your LastPass account.
+The FT uses LastPass for managing passwords etc. Follow [the security guide](https://sites.google.com/a/ft.com/security/security-guides/lastpass) to setup your Enterprise LastPass account, else ask `itservicedesk@ft.com` should you have any problems.
 Then ask a member of the team to add you to the Shared-origami folder as an administrator.

 ### Other tools